-Principle B: En suring openness and comprehensive stakeholder engagement Compliance The following key policies, procedures, and practices remained in place and Overview were applied throughout the year.
-The Council's Corporate Plan is published to all staff, elected members, partners and the community An annual 'Narrative Report' is published and accompanies the Statement of Accounts The Section 151 Officer publishes annual accounts within statutory deadlines to the community to report on the organisation's activities, achievements and its financial position and performance • The Council is compliant with the Local Government Transparency Code 2015 An Overview and Scrutiny and Budget and Performance Panel report is published annually The Council publishes all key decisions on its website A Freedom of Information publication scheme is in place Standardised report pro-formas for decision making are in place and a published timetable of reporting deadlines for committees is published • The Council ensures that appropriate consultation and engagement takes place The Council publishes all current and closed consultations on its website Customer feedback forms are in place in key outlets e.g. Salt-Ayre Leisure Centre The Council has a Consultation Strategy 2018 - 2022 and an annual consultation plan Participative democracy (People's Jury) is being used to inform the Council's strategy for dealing with climate change The Council has a Community Connector team whose role is to engage and connect with partners, communities and elected members. • During the year virtual meetings and events for stakeholders and residents, chaired by Elected Members were held on a regular basis (sometimes several timer per week).
-The Council has several communication guidance documents in place e.g. the Intranet Policy and the Plain English and Style Guide The Council complies with publication dates for reports and the 'forthcoming decisions list (forward plan) Robust arrangements are in place for both the shared service arrangements with Revenue and Benefits and the Corporate Enquiry Team The Budget and Performance Panel was fully consulted in relation to the Council's budget
+The following key policies, procedures, and practices remained in place and were applied throughout the year.

+- The Council's Corporate Plan is published to all staff, elected members, partners and the community - An annual 'Narrative Report' is published and accompanies the Statement of Accounts - The Section 151 Officer publishes annual accounts within statutory deadlines to the community to report on the organisation's activities, achievements and its financial position and performance - The Council is compliant with the Local Government Transparency Code 2015 - An Overview and Scrutiny and Budget and Performance Panel report is published annually - The Council publishes all key decisions on its website - A Freedom of Information publication scheme is in place - Standardised report pro-formas for decision making are in place and a published timetable of reporting deadlines for committees is published - The Council ensures that appropriate consultation and engagement takes place - The Council publishes all current and closed consultations on its website - Customer feedback forms are in place in key outlets e.g. Salt-Ayre Leisure Centre - The Council has a Consultation Strategy 2018 2022 and an annual consultation plan - Participative democracy (People's Jury) is being used to inform the Council's strategy for dealing with climate change - The Council has a Community Connector team whose role is to engage and connect with partners, communities and elected members. - During the year virtual meetings and events for stakeholders and residents, chaired by Elected Members were held on a regular basis (sometimes several timer per week). - The Council has several communication guidance documents in place e.g. the Intranet Policy and the Plain English and Style Guide - The Council complies with publication dates for reports and the 'forthcoming decisions list (forward plan) - Robust arrangements are in place for both the shared service arrangements with Revenue and Benefits and the Corporate Enquiry Team - The Budget and Performance Panel was fully consulted in relation to the Council's budget

-The Council's vision, strategic plans, priorities and targets are develors consultations with the local community and other key stakeholders COVID-19 We expanded our contribution to and collaboration with organisations to deliver a joined-up response to COVID through inclusion working in a wide variety of settings, notable examples are: Developing and delivering coordinated policy and support for vul citizens and those shielding, distributing food and household e parcels to clinically extremely vulnerable people and those who ne through the community hub.
-Supporting the national test and trace operation through our cus service centre.
-Providing buildings to allow the delivery of the national testing system Impact and Council response organisations to deliver a joined-up response to COVID through inclusion of point working in a wide variety of settings, notable examples are: Developing and delivering coordinated policy and support for vul citizens and those shielding, distributing food and household e parcels to clinically extremely vulnerable people and those who ne through the community hub.
-Supporting the national test and trace operation through our cuservice centre.
-Council joint working in a wide variety of settings, notable examples are: Developing and delivering coordinated policy and support for vul citizens and those shielding, distributing food and household e parcels to clinically extremely vulnerable people and those who ne through the community hub.
-Supporting the national test and trace operation through our cu service centre.
-Council joint working in a wide variety of settings, notable examples are: Developing and delivering coordinated policy and support for vul citizens and those shielding, distributing food and household e parcels to clinically extremely vulnerable people and those who ne through the community hub.
-Supporting the national test and trace operation through our cu service centre. citizens and those shielding, distributing food and household e parcels to clinically extremely vulnerable people and those who ne through the community hub.
-Supporting the national test and trace operation through our cuservice centre.
-Business engagement through the local Chamber of Commerce both the Morecambe and Lancaster BIDS and directly via the B Grants helpline and though the business hub.
-Contributing to the recourses of the Lancashire Local Resilience f particular specific role taken up by the Chief Executive and Head or Protection in addition to their existing duties.
-Contributory roles take many other Council staff.
+The Council's vision, strategic plans, priorities and targets are developed in consultations with the local community and other key stakeholders COVID-19 We expanded our contribution to and collaboration with partner organisations to deliver a joined-up response to COVID through increased Impact and Council joint working in a wide variety of settings, notable examples are: response Developing and delivering coordinated policy and support for vulnerable citizens and those shielding, distributing food and household essential parcels to clinically extremely vulnerable people and those who needed it, through the community hub.
+Supporting the national test and trace operation through our customer service centre.
+Providing buildings to allow the delivery of the national testing system and the NHS vaccination program, as well as Nightingale Court.
+Business engagement through the local Chamber of Commerce as well both the Morecambe and Lancaster BIDS and directly via the Business Grants helpline and though the business hub.
+Contributing to the recourses of the Lancashire Local Resilience forum in particular specific role taken up by the Chief Executive and Head of Public